-Tutorial: Azure Active Directory integration with Pega Systems
+Tutorial: Azure AD SSO integration with Pega Systems

-- You can use Azure AD to control who has access to Pega Systems.
+- Control in Azure AD who has access to Pega Systems.

-- You can enable your users to be automatically signed-in to Pega Systems (single sign-on) with their Azure AD accounts.
+- Enable your users to be automatically signed-in to Pega Systems with their Azure AD accounts.

-- A Pega Systems subscription that has single sign-on enabled.
+- Pega Systems single sign-on (SSO) enabled subscription.

 In this tutorial, you'll configure and test Azure AD single sign-on in a test environment.